Alert Source Discuss

 Type section changes

-We define non-returning section as the one that can not return control (via RETF instruction) to the caller section.
+We define a non-returning section as one that cannot return control to its caller section.

 Type section outputs field contains a special value 0x80 when corresponding code section is non-returning.
 See Non-returning status validation below for validation details.